 - Leveraging DevOps and implementing continuous integration and continuous delivery (CI/CD) allows organizations to see a tremendous improvement in deployment frequency, lead time, detection of cybersecurity vulnerabilities and flaws, mean time to repair and mean time to recovery.

 - Allows for rapid experimentation and uncertainty while focusing on mission end goals.

-- Enable rapid prototyping and A/B testing or canary releases.
+- Enables rapid prototyping and A/B testing or canary releases.

-- Time spent maintaining applications and fixing is greatly reduced
+- Greatly Reduces time spent maintaining applications and fixing them

-- Number of end users who are using organizations’ services is increased
+- Increases the number of end users who are using organizations’ services

-- Time needed for testing, development and operations is reduced.
+- Reduces time needed for testing, development and operations

 - Avoids shadow IT by enabling all directorates/divisions/services to reuse the DevSecOps pipeline instead of reinventing the wheel and building their own pipeline without supervision

 - Avoids technical debt by continuously fixing bugs and security issues thanks to automated tests and real-time scans.